alimanfoo/alimanfoo.github.io/_posts/2017-05-18-installing-python.md

 notebook``" then you can change or add to a figure from different code cells.
 Also "``%matplotlib notebook``" allows you to zoom and pan a figure, so it's generally better for interactive work.

+## Post-script: installing packages with pip

+If you are new to Python, the easiest way to install packages is via the "``conda install``" command.
+However, not all packages can be installed via conda.
+There is an even larger repository of Python packages available from something called the [Python Package Index](https://pypi.python.org/pypi), or PyPI for short.
+Packages from PyPI can be installed via a different command called "pip".
+For example, from the command prompt you can type "``pip install [package]``" replacing "[package]" with the name of the package to install.

+To find out if a package is available from conda, try the command "``conda search [package]``".
+If the package you want is not available via conda, try "``pip search
+[package]``" to see if it is available from PyPI.

+The reason why conda is generally the preferred installation command is because some packages (e.g., that include C extensions) require special compilation if installed via pip, but packages from conda are pre-compiled binaries and so can be installed easily on multiple operating systems without having to first install a compiler.